-This hearty Hairy Bikers Chicken Chasseur is made with tender chicken thighs, savory mushrooms, shallots, white wine, and fresh tarragon.
-The result is a rich, savory, and aromatic chicken stew, with a deeply flavored sauce that is perfect for mopping up with bread.
-This classic French dish is a perfect meal for a cozy weeknight dinner and serves a family of four.
+This Chicken Chasseur Hairy Bikers recipe is made with tender chicken thighs, savoury mushrooms, shallots, white wine, and fresh tarragon.
+The rich tomato and wine sauce is perfect for mopping up with crusty bread.
+Ready in just over an hour, this classic French stew serves four.

 - 2 shallots, finely chopped